Crab Stuffed Mushrooms

 - 1 small clove garlic, minced

-- 1 tsp.
-Italian seasoning
+- 1 teaspoon Italian seasoning

-- ⅛ tsp. freshly ground black pepper
+- Salt and freshly ground black pepper

-- 4 oz. imitation crab meat
+- 4 ounces imitation crab meat, finely chopped

 - 2 scallions, green parts only, sliced

-- ½ c. shredded mozzarella cheese
+- ½ cup shredded mozzarella cheese

 - Preheat oven to 350°F. Line a baking sheet with foil.